Close

 Learning outcomes

-• Application and understanding of laboratory methods available at local and district level clinics in resource poor countries, for the diagnosis of infectious diseases and other medical conditions, and for managing patient care based on analysis of the laboratory results.
+• Apply and interpret laboratory methods available at local and district level clinics in low resource settings, for the diagnosis of infectious diseases and other medical conditions.

 Learning, teaching and assessment methods